clidey/whodb/README.md

 **Q: How does WhoDB handle large queries?**

-A: WhoDB will support lazy loading to efficiently manage and display large query results, ensuring smooth performance even with extensive datasets.
-Although, currently the frontend could be laggy with handling large queries.
+A: WhoDB supports lazy loading to efficiently manage and display large query results, ensuring smooth performance even with extensive datasets.

 **Q: What makes WhoDB different from DBeaver?**